kubernetes-sigs/kubespray/README.md

     should be configured in the target servers.
 Then the `ansible_become` flag or command parameters `--become or -b` should be specified.

+Hardware:
+These limits are safe guarded by Kubespray.
+Actual requirements for your workload can differ.
+For a sizing guide go to the [Building Large Clusters](https://kubernetes.io/docs/setup/cluster-large/#size-of-master-and-master-components) guide.

+-   Master
+    - Memory: 1500 MB
+-   Node
+    - Memory: 1024 MB

 Network Plugins
 ---------------